hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - Difficulty: with reference to what sequence of stms can a prob value be assigned to a hypothesis:
     - Frequency of the stms which agree with it -> random, non-sense prob
     - Tests passed to tests not passed -> 0 prob
-    - A favourable result to those which led to an indifferent result
+    - Tests with favourable result to those which led to an indifferent result
     - -> No relation to 'truth', only subjective confidence
   - Hypo (universal stm) is not a sequence of basic stms: their derivation requires initial condition together with a hypo
   - Regard prob of hypo as element of a sequence of hypotheses with a definite truth-frequency